opop999/election_monitoring_fb_ads/README.md

 -Using these datasets for further NLP textual analyses down the pipeline.

 ### Current status (14 July 2021):
--We have a script that extracts and transforms the FB and Instagram Ads from specified pages (see the list below or the csv file in the repository).
+-We have a script that extracts and transforms the FB and Instagram Ads from specified pages (see the list below or the CSV file in the repository).
 Furthermore, we have a script that creates summary tables from the whole dataset.

--These scripts are operational within GitHub Actions workflow and run automatically once daily according to a cron trigger.
+-These scripts are operational within the GitHub Actions workflow and run automatically once daily according to a cron trigger.

+-Data on ads from some of the pages cannot be downloaded using the API.
+This is a problem for some pages, where we were unable to obtain their numeric ids.
+Furthermore, the European Parliament page (unlike the rest) returns a region table with all of the regions in the EU as columns, exceeding the bandwidth of the API.
+As a workaround, we included the profiles of Czech representation of the Parlaiment and Commission instead.

 ### Target political subjects (incomplete list - work in progress):